International Student Admissions Process

 - Conduct a personal telephone interview with an International Admissions Advisor.

-All applicants are required to complete a telephone interview.
+All applicants will have the opportunity complete a telephone interview.
 This will give you an opportunity to ask questions about CTU, the curriculum and courses that interest you.
 These one-on-one interviews are also used to determine whether applicants have the necessary qualifications for admission.

 We welcome applicants to invite a spouse or family member to be a part of these phone interviews.
 We find that many applicants feel more comfortable having an extra set of ears to help them through this phase of the application process.